DETAILED ACTION

 a computer-readable storage medium comprising instructions stored therein which are executable by a processor (Column 16, line 59 through Column 17, line 2; Column 17, lines 40-52; Claim 11; a non-transitory computer-readable media storing instructions executable by one or more processors);

-ingest web pages from websites via application programming interfaces (APIs) (Column 8, lines 14-23; data aggregator is programmed or configured to retrieve data from various sources, such as one or more travel product providers; data aggregator may use an API of a third-party travel provider to retrieve travel product information from the third-party travel provider);
+ingest web pages from websites via application programming interfaces (APIs) at a point in time (Column 8, lines 14-23; data aggregator is programmed or configured to retrieve data from various sources, such as one or more travel product providers; data aggregator may use an API of a third-party travel provider to retrieve travel product information from the third-party travel provider);

 display queries on a graphical user interface of a software application (Column 4, line 61 through Column 5, line 10; Column 12, line 63 through Column 13, line 64; Figs. 2A-2D, 2G; search form comprises a plurality of buttons and search widgets for selecting trip options, such as destinations and dates; graphical search panel which displays a plurality of search parameters; the search parameters may include the values that were selected via input from the client computer from the search form; client computing device includes a client application, which is software that displays, uses, supports, or otherwise provides travel planning and booking functionality as part of the application or software);

 It would have been obvious to one of ordinary skill in the art before the filing date of the claimed invention to include the travel-based multi-modal AI model techniques of Chambers with the travel product recommendation system of Avital because the combination merely applies a known technique to a known device/method/product ready for improvement to yield predictable results (see KSR Int’l Co. v.
 Teleflex, Inc., 550 U.S. 398, 415-421 (2007) and MPEP 2143).
 The known techniques of Chambers are applicable to the base device (Avital), the technical ability existed to improve the base device in the same way, and the results of the combination are predictable because the function of each piece (as well as the problems in the art which they address) are unchanged when combined.
-It would have been further obvious to one of ordinary skill in the art before the filing date of the claimed invention to include the ordered and sequential feeding of prompts into an AI model of Skarphedinsson with the AI-based travel product recommendation system of Avital and Chambers because the combination merely applies a known technique to a known device/method/product ready for improvement to yield predictable results (see KSR Int’l Co. v.
+It would further have been obvious to one of ordinary skill in the art before the filing date of the claimed invention to include the model re-running functionality of Kocis with the travel product recommendation system of Avital and Chambers because the combination merely applies a known technique to a known device/method/product ready for improvement to yield predictable results (see KSR Int’l Co. v.
 Teleflex, Inc., 550 U.S. 398, 415-421 (2007) and MPEP 2143).
-The known techniques of Skarphedinsson are applicable to the base device (Avital and Chambers), the technical ability existed to improve the base device in the same way, and the results of the combination are predictable because the function of each piece (as well as the problems in the art which they address) are unchanged when combined.
+The known techniques of Kocis are applicable to the base device (Avital and Chambers), the technical ability existed to improve the base device in the same way, and the results of the combination are predictable because the function of each piece (as well as the problems in the art which they address) are unchanged when combined.

-Regarding Claims 2, 10, and 18, Avital in view of Chambers and Skarphedinsson discloses the limitations of Claims 1, 9, and 17.
+Regarding Claims 2, 10, and 18, Avital in view of Chambers and Kocis discloses the limitations of Claims 1, 9, and 17.
 Avital additionally discloses:

 wherein the processor is configured to generate a date, a destination, and a mode of transportation (Column 11, lines 8-27; Column 12, line 63 through Column 13, line 18; intelligent assistant may determine a plurality of trip elements for a particular travel date; form for searching for trip products, the form comprising a plurality of buttons and search widgets for selecting trip options, such as destination and dates; search form comprises a plurality of tabs corresponding to a plurality of search options, such as different modes of transportation (cars, flights, cruises) as illustrated in Fig. 2A); and